 Picture this — you’re sitting in your office when you hear a knock from outside.
 Several seconds later, the door cracks open, and a head pokes in to see whether you’re busy.
 You know the face well.
 It belongs to one of the oldest employees in your company, someone who’s worked for your organization far longer than you have.
 You quickly motion for them to come in and sit down.
 And once they’ve done that, they begin asking you questions about Medicare eligibility, pricing, and how to program will work with their existing, company-provided health care.
 Do you have the answers they need?
 If not, Medicare education courses can help.

 As an HR professional, it’s possible, even likely, that you seem like the expert in this area.
 After all, questions about Medicare involve benefits and legal knowledge.
 But let’s be honest.
 Medicare isn’t the most straightforward topic.
 It’s convoluted, it’s messy and difficult to understand.
 However, it isn’t impossible to comprehend.
 In fact, events like National Medicare Education Week help clarify confusing questions about the program.
 But sometimes, this still isn’t enough.
 Fortunately, there are Medicare Education Courses available to help HR Professionals stay on top of things.
 So, when members of their workforce have difficult questions, they can know how to respond in a helpful manner.

 Why Should You Take Medicare Education Courses?

 Changes to Medicare

 Most things in life aren’t static — they grow and change regularly, and that’s the case for Medicare as well.
 Premiums and deductibles rise and fall, coverage benefits can fluctuate, and in some cases, the program alters in response to certain events.
 The perfect example is the recent COVID-19 pandemic.
 Because of the widespread effects of the virus, changes to Medicare allowed beneficiaries to receive necessary medical assistance for no out-of-pocket costs.
-As reported in a healthline article, many of the normal requirements were waived in order to combat coronavirus and allow those most vulnerable to receive the help they needed.
+In fact, many of the normal requirements were waived in order to combat coronavirus and allow those most vulnerable to receive the help they needed.